-Counselling is a service provided by mental health professional to help people who are looking for assistance in dealing with the issues they are having trouble with.
+Counselling is a service provided by mental health professional to help people who are looking for assistance in dealing with the mental health concerns.
 Counselling is a process where clients are helped in dealing with their personal and interpersonal conflicts.
 It allows an individual to have an opportunity to improve upon their understanding of themselves, including their pattern of thoughts, behaviours, feelings and the ways in which these may have been problematic in their lives.
 It also helps to examine how to tap into existing resources or develop new ones that enhance their lives and relationships.
 At Manipal University Jaipur under the Directorate of students’ Welfare works Student Support System.
 Counselling is one of the major pillars supporting the holistic development of the students.
 Apart from personal counselling we have an array of activities and awareness programs to engage the students and support them with mental health issues.

 FAQ